 Safeguarding children and child protection guidance and legislation applies to all children up to the age of 18.

-Our Designated Safeguarding Leader (DSL) is Miss K Johnson, Head Teacher
+Our Designated Safeguarding Leader (DSL) is Miss K Johnson (Head Teacher) and Mrs K O'Riordan (Head of Learning Support)

-Our Deputy Designated Safeguarding Leaders (DDSL) are Mr. Harrison, Lower Key Stage 2 Phase Leader and Miss Connolly, Upper Key Stage 2 Phase Leader.
+Our Deputy Designated Safeguarding Leaders (DDSL) are Mrs S Finn (Deputy Head Teacher, Mr. Harrison, (Phase Leader) and Miss Connolly, (Phase Leader)

-The named governor responsible for safeguarding is Melissa Klein.
+The named governor responsible for safeguarding is Mr M Green.

 If you are ever concerned about the safety or wellbeing of any child, please speak directly to: